concinim/wh-acd/annotator_procedure.md

 ### Sample Response

-Sample response from the relation annotator for the text: `She started chemotherapy April 8th.`
+Sample response from the Procedures annotator for the text: `She started chemotherapy April 8th.`

 ```javascript
 {